listicon

 2. It is also considered to be rude and disrespectful to touch the monks, especially on their heads, take their photos, or point the soles of your feet at shrines, statues, and altars when sitting.

-3. And when watching any of the debates at the monastery, if you are there in the afternoon, then it is recommended to remain quiet, as these are actually lessons for the monks, and important learning.
+3. When watching any of the debates at the monastery, if you are there in the afternoon, then it is recommended to remain quiet, as these are actually lessons for the monks, and important learning.

 4. If you are going to attempt the kora around the monastery, it is respectful, though not required, to walk around it clockwise, as this is the way it is done in Buddhism.
-However, since your guide is Tibetan, and will not walk around it in an anti-clockwise direction, there are normally few people that would try and walk it in the wrong direction.
+Since your guide is Tibetan, and will not walk anti-clockwise, very few tourists would try and walk it in the wrong direction.

 Conclusion